Rbara00/Rob-Bara-College-Coding-Portfolio/README.md

 -For Technical Communication/Writing skills, my Final paper for Technical Communications is avaliable for viewing, which discusses creating a fast-stable real time object  detection system for Drones/UAVs.
 Additionally, the first set of documentation for my Senior Design Project includes a group report discussing the background for a modified Plantar test for Felines to test developments in Spinal Cord Injury models.

 -Please request to view my work within Dr Bai's research lab, as it was a government project

+-Python Code for My Senior Design Project can be found here:https://github.com/Rbara00/ThermalLaserSD Final Senior Design paper and presentation will be uplaoded upon completion of Senior Design II in Fall2022